 GCIH (GIAC Certified Incident Handler)

 This certification is good for SOC level 3 analysts.
 It focuses on how to handle real cyber-attacks.
-During this certification you will learn in-deepth incident response, attacker techniques and threat containment.
-It prepares analyst to handle major cyber breach situations.
-It will teach you how to respond to major security threats and protect system from further damage.
+During this certification you will learn in-depth incident response, attacker techniques, and threat containment.
+It prepares analysts to handle major cyber breach situations.
+It will teach you how to respond to major security threats and protect systems from further damage.

 OSCP (Offensive Security Certified Professional)